 The post 2016 Fantasy Football Sleeper Quarterbacks: Going Deep appeared fir...

 Last season, the Bills were the top NFL team in both rushing yards and rushing yards per attempt.
 Granted, Karlos Williams and Mike Gillislee had a lot to do with that, but if McCoy stays healthy, he should get a large bulk of the carries in what could, again be the top running offense in the NFL and who wouldn't love to have that guy with their early third round pick?

 Rotoworld reported that McCoy will sit out OTAs with a hamstring injury.
 This seems like a Groundhog Day situation, head coach Rex Ryan said it's "not serious."
 That is what we were told last year and when he had a hamstring injury and then re-injured it early in the season.
 The only thing that makes him a good candidate to draft high is that you can protect yourself with his handcuff, RB Karlos Williams.

-McCoy was not what we wanted him to be this season, but if you take out the two games in which he left with an injury and the four he missed due to those injuries, he averaged 97.5 yards per game and had a decent 4.4 yards per carry.
+McCoy was not what we wanted him to be last season, but if you take out the two games in which he left with an injury and the four he missed due to those injuries, he averaged 97.5 yards per game and had a decent 4.4 yards per carry.
 But the real reason I still like him for this season is he in no way looked done to me.

 After Chip Kelly unloaded him on the Bills, I figured back-to-back 300-plus carry seasons had slowed McCoy down too much, but from what I saw of him when healthy last year, he was making the same moves and had the same burst as before.
 Add in the fact that Tyrod Taylor's ability to run will help whomever is the lead back in Buffalo and I'm going to double down on Shady this year.